 Hailing from Chicago’s South Side, I witnessed firsthand not only the disparities that exist in the city regarding race relations, but also the many voices that have not been heard.
 So in 8th grade I decided to do two things: 1) be active in ensuring that everyone has an opportunity to speak regardless of how loud, how poor, how passive their voice was and 2) be heard myself.
 After high school, I set sail for the Missouri School of Journalism on a quest to get that sought after degree from the best J-School in the nation.
 I graduated in 2007 with a degree in Broadcast Journalism and like many college grads right before the recession, I had no job.
 This was quite possibly the most humbling experience for me, as it showed me that I wasn’t immune to the harsh realities of life despite my qualifications.

 So there I was back at home with the folks and no job.
 I was lucky enough to get an internship with Chicago Public Media, one of the nation’s most prestigious public radio firms to ever serve the community.
 There, I gathered lots of skills and got to put that journalism degree into action.
 So I went from intern, to freelancer, to part time host/producer, to production coordinator and eventually to be the host and producer for the Vocalo Overdrive, Chicago Public Media’s PM drive time show on 89.5FM.
-These days you can catch me working at JET as the publication’s Digital Content Editor.
 My beginnings are very humble and no matter how far I get in this journey, I’m committed to remembering that.